ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/References.md

 (Seeger, 2001) John Langford and Matthias Seeger.
 “Bounds for Averaging Classifiers”.
 In: (Feb.
 2001).\
 (Maurer, 2004) Andreas Maurer.
 “A Note on the PAC Bayesian Theorem”.
 In: CoRR (2004).\
 (Catoni, 2007) Olivier Catoni.
 “Pac-Bayesian Supervised Classification: The Thermodynamics of Statistical Learning”.
 In: IMS Lecture Notes Monograph Series 56 (2007), pp. 1–163.\
-Gilles Blanchard and François Fleuret.
+(Blanchard, 2007) Gilles Blanchard and François Fleuret.
 Occam’s Hammer.
 In COLT, pages 112–126, 2007.\
 (McAllester, 2013) David A. McAllester.
 “A PAC-Bayesian Tutorial with A Dropout Bound”.
 In: CoRR (2013).\
 (Scott, 2014) Clayton Scott.
 Hoeffding’s Inequality.
 2014.\
 (Dziugaite, 2017) Gintare Karolina Dziugaite and Daniel M. Roy.
 “Computing Nonvacuous Generalization Bounds for Deep (Stochastic) Neural Networks with Many More Parameters than Training Data”.
 In: CoRR (2017).\